etan18/Obsidian-Notes/Machine Learning/hopfield networks.md

 #vissci265

 John Hopfield (2024 Nobel Prize in Physics) is well-known for bringing the principles of statistical physics to machine learning.
 One such contribution was the **Hopfield network**, also known as a point attractor network, which is a type of [[neural networks#recurrent neural networks|RNN]] which incorporates the *energy* of a neuron.

+Hopfield Networks are touted as being a biologically-plausible model of associative [[memory]], which means that they don't directly *learn* per se, rather they store patterns or archetypes found in the data within their learned parameters.
 #### attractor dynamics
 In physics, a dynamical system is a set of variables and the set of rules that determine their evolution over time.
 The instantaneous value of these variables is the **state** of the system at that time.
 - An **attractor** is a state or set of states that neighboring states flow towards over time